Is your horse unsteady in your hands - resisting contact?

-There are several problems with these approaches, and hopefully I can shed some light here, and offer you a way forward.
-Here are 10 'habits of the hands' that can make life easier.
+There are several problems with these approaches, and hopefully I can shed some light here, and offer you a way forward with these first 10 'habits of the hands' that can make life easier.
 Be mindful though, that there are many more 'handy' habits to discover.

 1. HANDS MOVE WITH THE HORSE ...not against it

-If we stiffen part of our body while everything else, and the horse, is moving… it is worse for both.
+If we stiffen any part of our body while everything else, and the horse, is moving… it is bad for both.
 Blocking the movement in our arms and shoulders, stops the movement flowing freely through the horse’s body, causing the horse to stiffen and slow from their blocked shoulders.

 Given this, the horse’s answer is one of confusion and resistance at best, or extreme panic at worst.
 They may keep fighting against the hand to seek freedom, or suck back and duck under, closing the poll, to find temporary relief in a loopy rein.
 But then this behind the vertical habit leads to other physical issues, which if practiced, can become difficult to reverse.

-By allowing the rein to be loopy each time the horse ducks under and comes behind the vertical, we are actually rewarding that behaviour, and, therefore training that behaviour - the opposite of what we want.
+By allowing a loopy rein each time the horse ducks under and comes behind the vertical, we are actually rewarding that behaviour, and, therefore training that behaviour - the opposite of what we want.